j-oshi/Web-scrapper---python/README.md

 - Select scrap form type and fill the form.
 - Enter the xpath expression of element in dom to scrap.
 - Click on the 'add to process' button to activate form and display the 'run scrapper' button.
-- Click on the 'run scrapper' button to execute all added scrap processes and generate corresponding scrap data files.
+- Click on the 'run scrapper' button to execute all added scrap processes and generate corresponding scrap data files. <br >
 ** To run new series of scrappers, remove unnecessary ones from process and new scrapper(s) to the scrap window in series of desired execution.

 ## Limits